• Skip to primary navigation

 Notes

-• I do not recommend using pre-shredded cheese or grated cheese in a green canister.
+• Fresh cheese: Use freshly shredded cheese instead of pre-shredded cheese or grated cheese in a green canister.
 These cheeses contain anti-clumping powders that become grainy when melted.
-Freshly shredded cheese ensures your sauce is smooth and creamy.

-• Utilize several leftovers with this skillet meal.
-Turkey or chicken work as the main protein.
+• Utilize several leftovers: Turkey or chicken work as the main protein.
 Bacon can be substituted with chopped ham, and peas can be substituted with green beans or corn.

 Nutrition Estimate